Alladin07/Frontier-Furnitures/README.md

 <br><br>

 ### Cart Module:
-•	In this module, all the products that the customer stores in his/her cart can be viewed by the Admin and is all the essential information along with the product such as the cart number, the quantity, the price and the total amount for each product is calculated and displayed in the relation.
+•	In this module, all the products that the customer stores in his/her cart can be viewed by the Admin and is all the essential information along with the product such as the cart number, the quantity, the price and the total amount for each product is calculated and displayed in the relation. <br><br>

 The features in this module are:  <br>
-•	Admin can view the cart products
+•	Admin can view the cart products <br>
-•	Admin can edit the cart products
+•	Admin can edit the cart products <br>
-•	Admin can insert/delete any new cart products
+•	Admin can insert/delete any new cart products <br>
-•	Customer can view his/her cart products
+•	Customer can view his/her cart products <br>

 <img src="Proj-Images/cart.jpg">
 <img src="Proj-Images/cart-mod.jpg">